 Physical Intelligence (Pi) is privately held, incorporated in the United States and headquartered in San Francisco.
 The company has no public stock listing.

-Five co-founders lead the company, all with deep roots in robotics AI research: Karol Hausman (CEO, former Google DeepMind), Sergey Levine (Chief Scientist, UC Berkeley professor), Chelsea Finn (Research Lead, Stanford professor), Brian Ichter (former Google Research), and Adnan Esmail.
+Seven co-founders lead the company, all with deep roots in robotics AI research: Karol Hausman (CEO, former Google DeepMind), Lachy Groom (President, former Stripe executive), Sergey Levine (Chief Scientist, UC Berkeley professor), Chelsea Finn (Research Lead, Stanford professor), Brian Ichter (former Google Research), Quan Vuong, and Adnan Esmail.

-CapitalG, Alphabet's growth investment arm, led the Series B, with participation from Sequoia Capital, OpenAI, Lux Capital, NVIDIA, T. Rowe Price, Redpoint, and Bond.
-Jeff Bezos and the OpenAI Startup Fund backed the earlier Series A.
+CapitalG, Alphabet's growth investment arm, led the $600 million Series B at a $5.6 billion valuation in November 2025, with participation from NVIDIA, Sequoia Capital, OpenAI, Lux Capital, T. Rowe Price, Redpoint, and Bond.
+Jeff Bezos led the earlier $400 million Series A.

 Physical Intelligence builds what it describes as general-purpose intelligence for robots.
 Its flagship model, pi-zero, is designed to allow robots to learn and perform physical tasks in real-world environments: folding laundry, assembling products, sorting objects.
 The ambition is to do for robotics what large language models have done for text: create a single foundation model that can be fine-tuned for a wide range of physical tasks across different robot bodies and environments.

-The company was founded in 2024, launched its first model in late 2024, and open-sourced it in February 2025.
-By March 2026, it was reportedly seeking a $1 billion funding round at an $11 billion valuation.
+The company was founded in early 2024, launched its first model in late 2024, open-sourced it in February 2025, and has since advanced the series through π0.5, π0.6, and π0.7, released in April 2026.
+By March 2026, it was reportedly seeking about $1 billion at an $11 billion valuation, a round still unconfirmed as of July 2026.
 Few companies in any sector have reached that scale that quickly from founding.

 Understanding who owns Physical Intelligence matters because the company is building technology that could reshape industrial automation, logistics, elder care, and home robotics.
 Ownership determines who benefits from that transformation and who controls the direction of development.